ubuntu/ubuntu-insights/CONTRIBUTING.md

 Contributions are made to this project via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

-* To report security vulnerabilities, please use the advisories page of the repository and not a public bug report.
-Please use [launchpad private bugs](https://bugs.launchpad.net/ubuntu/+source/PROJECT_TODO/+filebug) which is monitored by our security team.
-On ubuntu machine, it’s best to use `ubuntu-bug PROJECT_TODO` to collect relevant information.
+- To report security vulnerabilities, please use the advisories page of the repository and not a public bug report.
+Please use [launchpad private bugs](https://bugs.launchpad.net/ubuntu/+source/Ubuntu-Insights/+filebug) which is monitored by our security team.
+On ubuntu machine, it’s best to use `ubuntu-bug Ubuntu Insights` to collect relevant information.
 FIXME: snap?
-* Search for existing Issues and PRs on this repository before creating your own.
+- Search for existing Issues and PRs on this repository before creating your own.
-* We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
+- We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
-* If you've never contributed before, see [this Ubuntu discourse post](https://discourse.ubuntu.com/t/contribute/26) for resources and tips on how to get started.
+- If you've never contributed before, see [this Ubuntu discourse post](https://discourse.ubuntu.com/t/contribute/26) for resources and tips on how to get started.

 ### Issues